MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 The clients that currently support unified labeling include:

 - MacOS computers that use Office for Mac 2016 (public preview)

+- iOS and Android devices that use Word, Excel, and PowerPoint from Office Mobile.

 - Clients from software vendors and developers that use the [MIP SDK](https://docs.microsoft.com/azure/information-protection/develop/mip/mip-sdk-reference)